Pastells/Context-Aware-Stereotype-Detection/README.md

 #  Context-Aware Stereotype Detection Conversational Thread Analysis

-This repository contains the code for classification models of racial stereotypes in Spanish corora (StereoHoax-ES and DETESTS), using both hard and soft labels, and taking into account their conversational contexts.
+This repository contains the code for classification models of racial stereotypes in Spanish corora (StereoHoax-ES and DETESTS), taking into account their conversational contexts.

 We consider different contexts for the text classification: